Anan51/TDTbot/wit_data/zones/underwash/encounters/the_bakery.md

 -------------
 tdt$bakery_look

 You look around bewildered.
 A strange blackish fog begins to form familiar shapes around you.
 You feel a tiny tingling sensation in your spine as you begin to realize you are back on The Reach.
-A sudden fear grips you when, suddenly, you hear the familiar sounds of enemies approaching. ( Summon 2 Reach enemies.
+A sudden fear grips you when, suddenly, you hear the familiar sounds of enemies approaching. ( Summon a Reach enemies.
 Each player in a team fights them separately.
 If you beat them you find a way out of this reality)

 -------------
 tdt$bakery_explore